liyongqi67/MINDER/README.md

 # MINDER
 This is the official implementation for the paper "Multiview Identifiers Enhanced Generative Retrieval".
 The preprint version is released in [Arxiv](https://arxiv.org/abs/2305.16675).
-If you find our paper or code helpful,
-please consider citing as follows:
+If you find our paper or code helpful,please consider citing as follows:

 ## Install